FerCanAra/ADA_CpC/README.md

 # 1. Download Package

+We will use [Visual Studio Code](https://code.visualstudio.com/download) as our editor, [Alire](https://alire.ada.dev/) as our IDE, and AdaCore as our compiler.

+## Programming with Visual Studio Code and GNAT

-Download all the necessary software to be used.
-We will use [VisualStudioCode](https://code.visualstudio.com/download) as a visualiser, [Alire](https://alire.ada.dev/) as manager and AdaCore as compiler.
-For the compiler, if your OS is Windows 10 or 11, download the file ```gnatstudio-25.0w-20240506-x86_64-windows64-bin.exe``` from [AdaCore - GitHub](https://github.com/AdaCore/gnatstudio/releases), and if it's Linux 18.04 or later, download the file ```GNAT_Studio-x86_64.AppImage``` from [AdaCore - GitHub](https://github.com/AdaCore/gnatstudio/releases).
+If your operating system is Windows 10 or 11, download the compiler ```gnatstudio-26.0w-20250417-x86_64-windows64-bin.exe``` from [AdaCore - GitHub](https://github.com/AdaCore/gnatstudio/releases).
+If you are using Linux 18.04 or later, download the file ```gnatstudio-26.0w-20250417-x86_64-linux-bin.tar.gz``` from [AdaCore - GitHub](https://github.com/AdaCore/gnatstudio/releases).

+##  Programming using GNAT Studio only

+For Windows 10 or 11 users only: go to [this](https://drive.google.com/drive/folders/19Z8nmJTd6RYPgOSX6STBaHeZuFV4g4uQ?usp=drive_link) Drive folder and download the file ‘GNAT_CpC.zip’

 # 2. Package install